-- · You are diabetic. - You have tested positive for MRSA. - You are feeling unwell or have a temperature. - You have been admitted to hospital since being placed on the waiting list for the injection. - There is any possibility you might be pregnant as the injection is done using an X-Ray. - If you have a blood clotting disorder. - If you are taking any medication that thins your blood.
+- You are diabetic. - You have tested positive for MRSA. - You are feeling unwell or have a temperature. - You have been admitted to hospital since being placed on the waiting list for the injection. - There is any possibility you might be pregnant.
+The injection is done using an X-Ray. - If you have a blood clotting disorder. - If you are taking any medication that thins your blood.
 This will need to be stopped prior to the procedure.
-It's very important that you inform the spinal medical team, as they will need to advise you how long your medication needs to be stopped for, prior to the injection.
-Failure to stop blood thinning medication increases your risk of complications to the blood vessels as outlined in the rare risks section.
-If you are taking any of the following medication, or have any concerns about whether your medication thins the blood, let our spinal medical team know, as this list is not exhaustive:

-- Non-Steroidal Anti-Inflammatory (NSAID) drugs such as Naproxen, Ibuprofen, Diclofenac, Meloxicam. - · Aspirin. - Anti-Coagulant drugs such as Warfarin (Marevan), Heparin injections. - Anti-Platelet drugs such as Clopidogrel (Plavix), Dabigatran (Pradaxa), Rivaroxaban (Xarelto), Apixaban (Eliquis), Edoxaban(Lixiana), Prasugrel (Effient), Ticagrelor (Brilique) Dalteparin (Fragmin) injections, Enoxaparin (Clexane) injections, Tinzaparin (Innohep) injections, Dipyridamole (Persantin Retard) Phenindione, Acenocoumerol (Sinthrome), Asasantin Retard.
+It's very important that you inform the spinal medical team as they will need to advise you how long your medication needs to be stopped for, prior to the injection.
+Failure to stop blood thinning medication increases your risk of complications to the blood vessels as outlined in the rare risks section above.
+If you are taking any of the following medication, or have any concerns about whether your medication thins the blood let our spinal medical team know as this list is not exhaustive: - Non-Steroidal Anti-Inflammatory (NSAID) drugs such as Naproxen, Ibuprofen, Diclofenac - Aspirin - Anti-Coagulant drugs such as Warfarin (Marevan), Heparin injections - Anti-Platelet drugs such as Clopidogrel (Plavix), Dabigatran (Pradaxa), Rivaroxaban (Xarelto), Apixaban (Eliquis), Edoxaban(Lixiana), Prasugrel (Effient), Ticagrelor (Brilique) Dalteparin (Fragmin) injections, Enoxaparin (Clexane) injections, Tinzaparin (Innohep) injections, Dipyridamole (Persantin Retard) Phenindione, Acenocoumerol (Sinthrome), Assasantin Retard

-Please ensure that a responsible adult accompanies you to the hospital and is able to drive you home afterward.
-This is because you will be unsafe to drive after the procedure, due to the potential numbing effect of the local anaesthetic on your arm.
+You will need to be accompanied to the hospital and home again.
+Someone needs to drive you as you will be unsafe to drive yourself due to the potential numbing effect the local anaesthetic can have on your arm.
 We do not recommend that you use public transport.
-By the following day the numbness should have worn off.
+By the following day this should have worn off.
+We recommend that you have an escort who can stay with you overnight if possible.